Poland - Country Commercial Guide

 Tree Nuts (Almonds and Pistachios)

-Most U.S.-origin tree nut imports are almonds and pistachios, which are increasingly popular as an ingredient in food processing, particularly in confectionery, bakery, and snack food sectors.
+Most U.S.-origin tree nut imports are almonds and pistachios, which are increasingly popular as an ingredient in food processing, particularly in the confectionery, bakery, and snack food sectors.
 Almonds are also popular among consumers for snacking and home baking.
 Spain is the leading competitor for U.S. almonds in Poland, while Iran is the leading competitor in pistachio imports.

 Commodity Group: Tree Nuts